Erica Dhawan on how digital body language helps you show emotional intelligence

 OKAY!
 Ok.
 Ok???
 Kkkkkk 😊

-You can see why reading the tone of emails is a big pain point of leading virtual teams.
+Reading the tone of emails, chat tools or texts is a big pain point of leading virtual teams.

 And what about these?